awslabs/multi-agent-orchestrator/python/README.md

   asyncio.run(main())
 ```

-The following example demonstrates how to use the Multi-Agent Orchestrator with two different types of agents: a Bedrock LLM Agent with Converse API support and a Lex Bot Agent.
+The following example demonstrates how to use the Agent Squad with two different types of agents: a Bedrock LLM Agent with Converse API support and a Lex Bot Agent.
 This showcases the flexibility of the system in integrating various AI services.

 ```python